-Description Values Keyboard type Al hotkey backlit keyboard (i) NOTE: The top row of the keyboard is a capacitive touch panel.
-It can display standard Function buttons or media and display control buttons.
-Keyboard layout QWERTY Number of keys United States and Canada: 64 keys United Kingdom: 65 keys Japan: 68 keys Keyboard size X=19.05 mm key pitch Y=18.05 mm key pitch Keyboard shortcuts Some keys on your keyboard have two symbols on them.
+Description Values Keyboard type Standard backlit (i) NOTE: The top row of the keyboard is a capacitive touch panel which displays standard function keys or media and display control keys.
+Keyboard layout QWERTY Number of keys United States and Canada: 64 keys United Kingdom: 65 keys Japan: 68 keys Keyboard size X = 19.05 mm key pitch $Y = 18.05$ mm key pitch Keyboard shortcuts Some keys on your keyboard have two symbols on them.
 These keys can be used to type alternate characters or to perform secondary functions.
 To type the alternate character, press Shift and the desired key.
 To perform secondary functions, press Fn and the desired key. (i) NOTE: You can define the primary behavior of the function keys (F1-F12) changing Function Key Behavior in BIOS setup program.

-Keyboard shortcuts of XPS 13 9340
+Keyboard shortcuts of XPS 16 9640